php-cache/cache-bundle/README.md

 }
 ```

-There is also the `cache()` function on the service that allows you to wrap the above, into a single function
+There is also the `cache()` function on the service that allows you to wrap the above, into a single function:

 ```php
 $cache = $this->get( 'aequasi_cache.instance.default' );